moeenn/knowledgebase/README.md

-# Knowledge base
+# Knowledgebase
-My notes related to programming and computer science.
+My notes related to software, programming and computer science.